Horská Kvilda: Etymology

 The name Kvilda is derived from the Middle High German word gevilde, meaning 'plain' or 'wide meadow'.
-The attribute Horská (literally 'mountain', but here because of its affiliation to Kašperské Hory) was added to distinguish the settlement from neighbouring Kvilda.
+The prefix Horská (literally 'mountain', but here because of its affiliation to Kašperské Hory) was added to distinguish the settlement from neighbouring Kvilda.
 In German, the two settlements were distinguished by a prefix denoting inner settlement (Innergefild = Horská Kvilda) and outer settlement (Außergefild = Kvilda).

 Geography

 Horská Kvilda is located about 42 km southeast of Klatovy and 76 km south of Plzeň.
 It lies in the Bohemian Forest mountain range and within the Šumava National Park.
 The highest point is the mountain Antýgl at 1254 m above sea level.
 The creek Hamerský potok flows through the municipality and joins the Vydra River just outside the municipal territory.
 The territory of Horská Kvilda is rich in bogs.

 Climate

 Horská Kvilda has a subarctic climate (Köppen Dfc).
 The annual average temperature is 3.6 C, the hottest month in July is 13.0 C, and the coldest month is -5.0 C in January.
 The annual precipitation is 845.3 mm, of which July is the wettest with 107.1 mm, while April is the driest with only 41.3 mm.
 The extreme temperature throughout the year ranged from -35.7 C on 6 February 2012 to 31.4 C on 8 August 1992.